 Sun at Hiraizumi Station

 At Taki-no-yu everything is cedar – the main walls, the partition dividing the male and female baths, the bath itself, and even the pipes bringing the stinging hot, milky water in.
 A youngish guy with a blood-curdling tatoo of a samurai severing someone’s neck covering the whole of his back barges through the swinging door, scrubs up and drops into the bath.
 A yakuza (Japanese gangster).
 I’m sitting in a bath with a naked yakuza!
 He doesn’t, fortunately, seem too interested in severing my neck just at the moment, perhaps because we’re in a holy bath.
 Anyway, I can’t seem to worry about it too much.
 The water’s blissing me out.
-I soak for as long as I can take the heat, then get out.
+I soak for as long as I ca

 in the toilets